-a Variation with respect to the previous month. ^b Variation with respect to the same month of the preceding year. ^c Cumulative variation with respect to the same period in the preceding year.
+^a Variation with respect to the previous month.

+with respect to the same period in the preceding year. ^b Variation with respect to the same month of the preceding year. ^c Cumulative variation

 Table 3 BRAZIL: MANUFACTURING SECTOR EMPLOYMENT AND REAL WAGE LEVELS IN THE STATE OF SÃO PAULO